rutgerrademaker/ansible-raspberry-pi/README.md

 - Have not tested the full playbook "from scratch".
 - Using `latest` versions of docker images is never recommended, I should know better.
 - Quotes are not (yet) used consistent.
-- Unifi users can nog log in via unifi.home
 - immich .env file van not have $ in value, even if between " quotes
 - Gpodder does not yet work as expected (using it as a sync server does not yet work)
 - Portainer and Adminer might be to powerful to expose directly, maybe add exta/basic auth (via Traefik?)